 Will I receive a bill from Interfaith Clinic?

 Yes, services are deeply discounted and patients will be billed based on their household income.
 Under Federal Law, all patients must be covered by a health insurance policy, but Interfaith Clinic understands there are still barriers to receiving coverage.
-We are here to provide access to medical care for patients who remain uncovered, as well as, patients who have gotten coverage, but struggle paying for medical services.
+We are here to provide access to medical care for patients who remain uncovered.

 How is Interfaith Clinic different from other doctor offices?